 If you have a shorter torso, wide belts may be a bit of a challenge.
 A too-wide belt will swallow you visually.
 Thinner belts will make you look more proportionate.

 Belts For Thick Waists

-If your body type is a rectangle or inverted triangle and you have little to no definition in the waist, look for solid color belts.
-This will create a more defined curvy look.
+Look for solid color belts if your body type is a rectangle or inverted triangle and you have little to no definition in the waist.
+This will create a more defined, curvy look.

 Belts For Full Waists

 If you’re more of an apple body type, wide belts will look amazing on you.
 Stretchy elastic belts help define the waist and will be most comfortable.